Cat With An Adorably Judgmental Look Because Of His Injuries Is Looking For His New Forever Home

 We're sure that the right family or person for Lawrence is just out there.
 Maybe that's even you!

-Share this post to let Lawrence have a step closer to finding him a forever home!
+Share this post to help Lawrence take a step closer to finding his forever home!